ashsaym/ai-code-reviewer/code-sentinel-ai/tests/README.md

 ## 📋 Overview

-This directory contains comprehensive unit tests for Code Sentinel AI v2.
-The test suite covers all TypeScript modules in `v2/src` with extensive scenario coverage including happy paths, error handling, and edge cases.
+This directory contains comprehensive unit tests for Code Sentinel AI.
+The test suite covers all TypeScript modules in `code-sentinel-ai/src` with extensive scenario coverage including happy paths, error handling, and edge cases.

 ## 🎯 Coverage Goals